 The term in-vitro originates from Latin "in the glass".
-It is generally used to describe a process performed in an artificial environment.
-Thus, in-vitro fertilization means to fertilize the egg with sperm in a glass dish.
-Nowadays, the glass has been mainly replaced with special single use plastic dishes, but the principle remains the same.
+It describes a process performed in a test-tube.
+Thus, in-vitro fertilization (IVF) means to fertilize the egg with sperm in a glass dish.
+The process would naturally take place in the fallopian tube.
+Nowadays, the glass has been mainly replaced with single use plastic dishes, but the principle remains the same!

-This surgical procedure is normally performed while the woman is asleep, but can also be done while awake.
-Most of our patients undergoing natural cycles and mini-IVF do not need anesthesia.
+This surgical procedure is normally performed while the woman is asleep, but can be done under local anesthesia.
+Most of our patients undergoing natural cycles and mini-IVF do not require anesthesia.
 The egg retrieval is also known as oocyte aspiration, ovum pickup or simply "retrieval".
-A long needle is introduced through the vagina into the ovary with ultrasound guidance.
+A long ultrasound-guided needle is introduced through the vagina into into the follicle.
 Rarely, the egg retrieval is done through the abdomen or during a laparoscopy.
 The surgical risk is minimal and modern ultrasound equipment can visualize the pelvic anatomy including major blood vessels.
-Dr. Jovanovic has performed over ten thousand egg retrieval procedures to date.
+Dr. Jovanovic has performed over ten thousand egg retrieval procedures to date

-The first step during the creation of a human embryo is the penetration of sperm into the egg.
-Only highly competent sperm are able to accomplish this task.
-Once sperm makes it inside, the male chromosomes will be delivered into the egg.
+The first step is the penetration of sperm into the egg, also known as fertilisation.
+Only highly competent sperm are able to accomplish this task naturally.
+Once sperm makes it inside, the male chromosomes are delivered into the egg.
 This way the genetic material from the biologic father and biologic mother can fuse together.
-Some sperm an incapable of performing this task and need to be literally forced into the egg.
-This microinjection of sperm into the egg is called intracytoplasmic sperm injection (ICSI) treatment.
-It is used to treat severe male factor infertility to help individuals with very poor sperm count.
-This way, even a sperm showing very low motility can be used to fertilize the egg.
-Ther are over 5 million children born with ICSI procedure.
+Some sperm incapable of naturally fertilizing the egg need to be forced inside.
+This microinjection of sperm into the oocyte is called intracytoplasmic sperm injection (ICSI) treatment.
+Intracytoplasmic sperm injection is used to treat severe male factor infertility and help individuals with very poor sperm count.
+Prior to the introduction of sperm injection technique,clinics would offer donated sperm to treat severe sperm.

 Once the embryo is formed, we can culture it up to 7 days in the laboratory and observe its development.
-The IVF laboratory is the fertility clinics most sacred place since everything evolves about embryo well being.
-Skilled embryologists care about your embryo day after day.
-They observe and grade the embryo development from cleavage stage embryo to a fully expanded blastocyst.
-We will typically wait for 5-7 days until the embryo is ready for transfer.
-In addition to the optical assessment of the embryo, we also utilize embryo biopsy and send the material for genetic testing.
+The IVF laboratory is the heart of the fertility clinic.
+Skilled embryologists perform and monitor every step of the IVF process.
+They observe and grade the embryo development from cleavage stage to a fully expanded blastocyst.
+We will typically wait for 5-7 days until the transfer.
+In addition to the optical scoring, we also utilize embryo biopsy and send the material for genetic testing.
 This is an optional procedure called preimplantation genetic testing (PGT) or preimplantation gentic screening (PGS).
 It can be employed to identify chromosomally or genetically abnormal embryos.

-The embryo transfer process consists of placing your embryo back into the uterus using a transfer catheter.
+The embryo transfer process consists of replacing it into the uterus using a transfer catheter.
 This way we guide it into the optimal spot in the uterus where it can implant and develop into a pregnancy.
-This is a highly manual procedure and using an experienced fertility specialist will boost your success rates for embryo implantation.
+This is a highly manual procedure and using a top fertility specialist will increase success rates for embryo implantation.
 You do not need to undergo anesthesia and you should ideally NOT feel your transfer.
 The less traumatic the insertion, the higher the success rates for a positive pregnancy test.
 The embryo transfer can either be performed in the same IVF cycle as the egg retrieval and is called fresh embryo transfer.
 If the embryos have been previously frozen, it is called frozen embryo transfer.
 The most important decision is the number of embryos to transfer and this will be a major discussion topic with your reproductive specialist.

 Maintaining a receptive endometrium and the adequate hormonal environment ensures that your embryo can attach and develop into a viable pregnancy.
 We can perform the pregnancy test and detect the pregnancy hormone (beta-hcg or bhcg) already 7 days after embryo transfer.
 We will continue the hormonal support until we are sure that your body is producing enough hormone on its own and this will complete your IVF cycle.
 Any patient experiencing implantation problems will have a special workup so we can determine the reason for implantation failure.